PranavKuramkoteSudhir/Formula-1-Dash-board-creation-/README.md

 # Formula-1-Driver-Position-Prediction
+Description:
-Predict Formula 1 driver positions using PyTorch.
-Explore race stats with an interactive Dash dashboard.
-ETL data with PySpark for efficient processing.
-Dive into the F1 world!
+Predicting Formula 1 driver positions using machine learning.
+This project utilizes data on drivers, constructors, and race results to train a PyTorch-based model.
+Explore race statistics, driver performance, and constructor contributions in an interactive Dash dashboard.
+Extract, transform, and load (ETL) data with PySpark for efficient processing of large datasets.
+Dive into the exciting world of Formula 1 and enhance your predictions with this comprehensive project.